jasoneflood/gdp12Hugo/docs/aws/content/0001_IntroductionAndArchitecture/index.en.md

 The core of Guardium’s value lies in its Database Activity Monitoring, capturing all user activity, especially from privileged users like DBAs, and comparing them to established baselines or policies.

 ## 3. Workshop activities
 For the purpose of this workshop we will explore a small fraction of these capabilities.
 It is important however that you are aware of what can be done.
-This workshop will leave you with a working 90 day version of GDP, so you can ofcourse continue to experiment with some self paced study into the above topics.
+This workshop will leave you with a working version of GDP for a period of time, so you can ofcourse continue to experiment with some self paced study into the above topics.